chshersh/chshersh.github.io/posts/2025-01-06-the-most-elegant-configuration-language.md

 In other words, a config is just a list of key-value pairs.

 In practice, you also want **why** aka some documentation explaining why this property is there.
-The configuration also can become quite complex if the software is also complex.
+The configuration can become complex if the software is also complex.

 <hr>